 NS&I has, for the past three years, had difficulty in accurately monitoring emissions associated with business travel.
-We now have a new supplier of travel management facilities and accurate reporting of these emissions will be possible in 2014-15.
+We now have a new supplier of travel management facilities and accurate reporting of these emissions became possible in 2014-15 for the NS&I Head Office Staff.
 Overall travel emissions historically represent a maximum of 5% of our total carbon footprint.
 It is appropriate to include them in our Carbon Plan and overall carbon emissions target.